michalwarda/ping-guard/README.md

 # Ping Guard

 Ping Guard is a simple cross-platform watchdog utility written in Rust.
 It launches a specified child process and monitors a UDP port for incoming signals (pings).
-If no signal is received within a configurable timeout period (currently hardcoded at 5 seconds internally), Ping Guard will terminate the child process and then exit itself.
+If no signal is received within a configurable timeout period, Ping Guard will terminate the child process and then exit itself.

 ## Features